Have you been told that you need extensive dental work? Contact Dr. Silberg or Dr. Roll for A Second Opinion Today!

 A second opinion is when you have already received a complete diagnosis and have been offered a written treatment plan by a general dentist, or specialist, who would perform the actual treatment.
 Normally this means a specialist has seen you and diagnosed your dental condition, and prepared a plan of care, but you want a second opinion from another qualified specialist of the same level of qualifications.
 If you need a second opinion, you can request one from Dr. Silberg and Dr. Roll, and they will evaluate your current diagnosis and compare it with their own study of your case.
-The Silberg Center For Dental Science practices the C.A.R.E.
+Pinnacle Center – Dental Implants & Periodontics practices the C.A.R.E.
 Continuum treatment methodology.

 A referral to a specialist from another dentist is not a request for a second opinion.
 It is a request for an examination and a diagnosis and a treatment plan from a specialist.
 If your general or family dentist or a dentist in another specialty refers you to our office, Dr. Silberg or Dr. Roll will be performing an examination so that a treatment plan can be created.
 This is NOT a second opinion.
 This distinction is important, as a second opinion can be a complimentary service, but a referral for examination, treatment planning and a consultation is not.